ibm-watson-iot/iot-java/README.md

 Maven support
 --------------------------------------------------------------------

 The POM file present in the library helps one to build the library using maven.
-It download all the dependencies from the maven central repository and builds the iot-java library.
+It downloads all the dependencies from the maven central repository and builds the iot-java library.

 Also, the library can be improted to eclipse as maven project and proceed with the development.